programeta/easy-docker-drupal/README.md

 This environment configure a default database called `drupal` with user `root` and password `root`

-# Configure your project in Apache
+## Configure your project in Apache
-A configuration for apache is mandatory to see your portal in LOCAL environment, for that you need modify your file "conf/php/virtualhost.conf" and configure only the "<VirtualHost *:443>" section.
-You are able to add many portals as you portal need in this environment.
-Generating a `VirtualHost`for each one.
+By default the VirtualHost has been configured using the script `initialize.sh`, you can modify the file "conf/php/virtualhost.conf" if you need some extra configuration to perform your website.
+The VirtualHost based in port 80 is used to force a redirection to 443 port, avoiding the use of insecure pages.
+You can add more than one VirtualHost to make this environment multipurpose for more than one Drupal project.

-# Modify your "hosts" file
+## Modify your "hosts" file
 Is very important that your file "/etc/hosts" or "c:\windows\drivers\etc\hosts" will be modified to add a resolution for `ServerName` defined in your `VirtualHost` configuration.